 1. Turtle island.

 Turtle myths abound in creation stories throughout the world.
 The Hindus tell of a great flood that dissolves all life until it is resurrected on the back of a turtle.
 The Iroquois, Anishinabe and Ojibwa had a similar story of a great flood that destroyed earth.
-A number of the surviving animals attempted to rescue it by diving to the bottom of the water in search of some soil.
+A number of the surviving animals attempted to rescue it.
+They dove to the bottom of the water in search of some soil.
 All failed until a muskrat managed to return to the surface dead, but with a lump of earth in his paw.
 Turtle offered his back to rest it on and it grew to be North America.
 In China, the turtle is one of the four animals that govern the four points of the compass.
 Some people call North America Turtle Island.

 2. The secret of eternal life.

 Unlike the rest of the animal kingdom, the organs of turtles do not age.
-Their liver, lungs and kidneys are just as good at 100 as they were at one day old.
+Their liver, lungs and kidneys are also as good at 100 as they were at one day old.
 (Lobsters hold the same secret under their shells).
 This ability to withstand the rigours of life without aging is called negligible senescence.
 If we could breed this trait into humans, we could live to be a dozen centuries old.

 3. Turtle parts and predictions.